 The instrument's Sensor Type must be configured for the sensor installed.
-Failure to do this may result in damage not covered under warranty.
-If you observe readings very close to 0 or extremely high readings, i.e. 600%, your Sensor Type setting may be set incorrectly.
+Failure to do this may result in damage not (i) covered under warranty.
+If you observe readings very close to 0 or extremely high readings, e.g. 600%, your Sensor Type setting may be set incorrectly.

-Sensor Type sets the type of oxygen sensor being used; either Polarographic (black) or Galvanic (grey).
+Sensor Type sets the type of dissolved oxygen sensor being used; either polarographic (black) or galvanic (grey).

 Use the up or down arrow keys to highlight Sensor Type, then press enter to open a submenu.
 Highlight the sensor type corresponding to the sensor installed on the cable and press enter to confirm.
 The enabled sensor type will have an 'X' in the box next to it.
-Use the down arrow key to highlight the ESC - Exit, then press enter to save changes and to close the sensor submenu.
+Next, use the down arrow key to highlight the ESC - Exit box, then press enter to save changes and to close the sensor submenu.